Noindex vs Nofollow vs Disallow: When to Use Each

 <meta name="robots" content="noindex, follow">

-# robots.txt — block crawling, not indexing
+# robots.txt — blocks crawling, NOT indexing

 User-agent: *